MichuPicchu/FinalYearProject_preview/README.md

 # Final Year Project

-Note: Here, I have removed the frontend components, and only included the backend (parts that I have worked on) due to plagiarism.
+Note: Here, I have removed the frontend components, and only included the backend (parts that I have worked on) due to potential plagiarism flags.

 ![Screenshot](readme_images/search_bar.png)